 Babesiosis is caused by parasites in the genus Babesia.
 More than 100 species have been reported but only a few have been identified as causing human infections, including B. microti, B. divergens, B. duncani.
 B. microti is responsible for most infections in the United States.
 Human babesiosis in endemic in the northeastern coastal areas of the country, with cases also reported in New Jersey, Virginia, Maryland, California, Washington, Minnesota, Wisconsin, Missouri, Georgia, and Mexico.
 The tick vector, Ixodes scapularis, also transmits Lyme disease.

 - BABESIOSIS OCCURRENCE IN FLORIDA

 Many Babesia infections are thought to be asymptomatic.
 Among those who become sick, symptoms tend to appear between 1 and 4 weeks after a tick bite and include fever, headache, chills, and muscle weakness.
 More severe cases are seen in the elderly and those with compromised immune systems.
 Medication is available for the treatment of Babesiosis.

 Babesiosis is not considered a significant human health issue in Florida.
 However, it is important to be aware of the disease as human cases continue to be diagnosed in northeastern states.
-Babesiosis is not currently a reportable disease in Florida.
+As of 2017, Babesiosis is a reportable disease in Florida.